Council partners with RSPCA Queensland and National Desexing Network to offer discounted desexing.

 If you see stranded marine wildlife, please contact the Marine Stranded Animals hotline on 1300 360 898.

 Council does not remove or deal with snakes.
-Please refer to a local directory for details on snakes catchers within our region.
+Please refer to a local directory of snake catchers in Fraser Coast.